 What is Castile soap and why is it the best natural soap for eczema?

-It binds well with dirt and grease to perform its cleaning job around the house and on us.
+At the same time, it binds well with dirt and grease to perform its cleaning job around the house too, and not just on us.
 Dr Bronner’s Castile soap is advertised as having 18 uses!
 On our bodies: face; body; hair; bath; shaving; teeth; foot bath; and clearing congestion.
 Around the house: handwashing dishes; laundry; mopping; all-purpose cleaning; windows; toilet; fruit & veggie rinse; dog washing; plant spray for bugs; and ant spray (on ants, not on plants).
 Another… phew!

 One point to note is Dr Bronner’s liquid Castile soaps are in high concentration, so it should be diluted before most uses.
 The label does give the instructions for each use on our body.